South Finistère : 12 unusual places to discover!

 The pebble crusher is located near the sandy beaches on the southwest coast of Finistère.
 If the Pointe de la Torche is one of the most popular surf spots in the region, it is not the only attraction of this place.
 The pebble crusher, erected two steps away on the commune of Tréguénnec, marks an impressive contrast with the beauty of the landscape.
 It is a gigantic factory built during the Second World War to crush pebbles for the construction of the Atlantic Wall.
 It is a singular place, now abandoned and covered with street art.
 He stands, motionless, facing the immensity of the ocean.
 Impossible to remain insensitive to the charm of this place.

 La Vallée des Saints is an unusual place located in Clohars Carnoet, in Brittany.
 It is an ambitious art project that aims to create an amazing and ephemeral park filled with giant statues of Celtic saints.
 This site is very interesting because it combines art, nature and spirituality.
 The statues are carved from granite, a very durable stone that symbolizes the strength and persistence of faith.
 The Valley of the Saints is a magical place where you can walk, meditate and admire nature and sculptures.
 It is open to all and offers visitors a unique moment to share.
+(Read our full article on the Valley of the Saints)

-The castle of Trevarez is a very interesting place to visit and offers a unique and unforgettable experience.
-It is one of the last castles built in France.
+Château de Trévarez is one of the last castles built in France.
 Dating from 1907, it was equipped with all the modern comforts possible at the time: electricity, elevators, hot water, central heating … including in the spaces reserved for servants!
 It is also distinguished by its pink color and its unique architectural style, mixing baroque and neoclassical elements.
 Located in a remarkable domain, it is today managed by the General Council of Finistère.

 Today, the castle is open to the public and hosts temporary exhibitions as well as concerts and cultural events.
 During the Christmas vacations, it is illuminated.
 Come and discover its incredible history, you won’t be disappointed!